 - 1 cup water, room temperature

-- ½ cup organic palm shortening, melted (see note below)
+- ½ cup non-hydrogenated shortening, melted (Sarah uses Spectrum)

 - ¾ teaspoon salt

-- 4 to 6 tablespoons high-heat oil (such as peanut oil, avocado, or rice bran), as needed
+- 4 to 6 tablespoons high-heat oil, as needed

 - Place the 3 cups flour, scallions, water, melted shortening, and salt in a mixing bowl.
 Stir or mix with a mixer on low speed until fully combined.